dannyniu/MySuiteA/docs/cross-arch-testing.md

 when run on the Debian or Ubuntu Linux distribution with certain packages installed.
 Such testing ensures the correctness of the subject code on different architectures, and ABIs, and most importantly, endianness.
-Currently, 4 architectures are tested:
+Currently, 3 architecture families are tested:

-- x86-32 i686
+- x86, 32-bit: i686, 64-bit: x86_64
-- ARMv8 AArch64
+- ARM, 64-bit: AArch64
-- PowerPC (32-bit)
-- PowerPC64 (64-bit)
+- PowerPC, 32-bit, and 64-bit

-of which, x86-32 and ARM are little-endian, and PowerPC and PowerPC64 are big-endian; x86-32 and PowerPC are 32-bit, and AArch64 and PowerPC64 are 64-bit.
+of which, x86 and ARM are little-endian, and PowerPC is big-endian.

 Previously, there was the SPARC64 target.
 Testing on recent version of Debian show this architecture being broken and no longer a suitable test target.